Category Archives: 1962 Films

 Naturally, it does and the adventure sets off a series of dramatic events involving henchmen, scrapes with death, and Bond’s bedding of more than one beautiful woman, before facing the ultimate showdown with the creepy title character., who is missing both hands.

-Admittedly, rather silly is the assumption that the audience will not be witty enough to realize that both the characters of Dr. No and Miss Taro (a villainous secretary) are Caucasian actors wearing unconvincing makeup.
+Admittedly, rather silly is the assumption that the audience will not be witty enough to realize that the characters of Dr. No and Miss Taro (a villainous secretary) are Caucasian actors wearing unconvincing makeup.

 Why the choice was made not to cast authentically ethnic actors is unclear.
 My guess is the powers that be wanted to go a safer route due to the uncertainty of the franchise at that time.